GaitiLab/nf-processes/README.md

 ## Workflows

 Workflows represent more complex and linked series of processes.
-Currently there is one workflow in development for toggling between both ParseBio and `0X scRNA data.
+Currently there is one workflow in development for toggling between both ParseBio and 10X scRNA data.
 The workflow can be found in `workflows` and enables the following behaviour:

 * Specifying the type of input scRNA data with `--method` as either `split-pipe` or `cellranger`.
-* For either mode, the pipeline will generate count matrices from FASTQ files, run FastQC (and MultiQC optionally), and run scrublet on the filtered output countr matrices.
+* For either mode, the pipeline will generate count matrices from FASTQ files, run FastQC (and MultiQC optionally), and run scrublet on the filtered output count matrices.

+### Running combined/toggled scRNA processing pipelines from workflows

+**Currently under development**.